idenisovs/timesheet/docs/issues.md

 - If activity has a name specific to issues, like `ABC-123: Testing`, then it might be highlighting like green.

 ## Completed

+### Possibility to define an issue (2024-03-06)

+User should be able to add an issue without related activities.

 ### Issues list grouped by month (2024-03-01)